Evolution of networks with multiple junctions

-We remark that if rescaling around a singular point $x_0$, we get one of the above shrinkers, the limit network $\SS_T$ is locally quite ``nice'', since if it is a line or a standard triod, there is no singularity; if it is a circle, it means that the flow ends at the singularity; if it is a Brakke spoon, locally the flow produces a curve with an end--point in $\Omega$ (see Figures~\ref{f21} and~\ref{f22}), which we can reasonably ``assume'' it disappears at subsequent times and we have to deal with an empty network or with a curve containing an angle (as in Figure~\ref{angfig}) that has a ``natural'' unique evolution, immediately smooth; if it is a standard cross, we can deal with the ``new'' $4$--point by means of Theorem~\ref{evolnonreg}; if it is a lens, $\SS_T$ will be (locally) given by two $C^1$ curves (smooth outside $x_0$) concurring at the singular point without forming an angle (even if their curvature could be unbounded, getting to $x_0$, if Problem~\ref{ooo1115} has a negative answer); finally, if the shrinker is a three--ray star, the limit network $\SS_T$ is locally a triod at $x_0$ with angles of $120$ degrees, by Proposition~\ref{loopsing} (also in this case the curvature could be unbounded getting close to $x_0$).
-Notice that in these last two cases, even if apparently ``nice'', we have anyway to use Theorem~\ref{evolnonreg} in order to restart the flow, since the curves are not necessarily $C^2$.
+We remark that if rescaling around a singular point $x_0$ we get one of the listed above shrinkers, the limit network $\SS_T$ is locally quite ``nice''.
+If the shrinker is a line or a standard triod, there is no singularity.
+If it is a circle, it means that the flow ends at the singularity.
+If it is a Brakke spoon, locally the flow produces a curve with an end--point in $\Omega$ (see Figures~\ref{f21} and~\ref{f22}), which we can reasonably ``assume'' it disappears at subsequent times and we have to deal with an empty network or with a curve containing an angle (as in Figure~\ref{angfig}) that has a ``natural'' unique evolution, immediately smooth.
+In the case of a standard cross, we can deal with the ``new'' $4$--point by means of Theorem~\ref{evolnonreg}.
+If we get a lens, $\SS_T$ will be (locally) given by two $C^1$ curves (smooth outside $x_0$) concurring at the singular point without forming an angle (even if their curvature could be unbounded, getting to $x_0$, if Problem~\ref{ooo1115} has a negative answer).
+Finally, if the shrinker is a three--ray star, the limit network $\SS_T$ is locally a triod at $x_0$ with angles of $120$ degrees, by Proposition~\ref{loopsing} (also, in this case, the curvature could be unbounded getting close to $x_0$).
+Notice that in these last two cases, even if apparently ``nice'', we have to use Theorem~\ref{evolnonreg} (and possibly its extension mentioned in Remark~\ref{felix}) in order to restart the flow, since the curves are not necessarily $C^2$ up to $x_0$.